cfpandrade/MD5-Checker/README.md

 # File Hash Checker

 This script checks the integrity of a file by comparing its hash with an expected hash value.
-It uses the MD5 algorithm to compute the hash.
+It uses the MD5 algorithm to compute the hash and provides color-coded output for easy visual verification.

 ## Prerequisites